rcrowther/django-img/README.md

     ...
     {% imagequery "pk=1" image.Thumb %}

 'image.Thumb' is a predefined filter.
-It makes a 64x64 pixel Thumbnail.
+It makes a 64x64 pixel thumbnail.
 The tag we use here searchs for an image by a very low method, "pk=1".
 This will do for now.

 Visit the page.
-The app will generate the filtered 'reform' image automatically, To change how the image is filtered, size and so on, see Filters.
+The app will generate the filtered 'reform' image automatically.

 #### Don't have a view?